elmahio/documentation/docs/logging-to-elmah-io-from-blazor.md

 Replace `API_KEY` with your API key ([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)) and `LOG_ID` with the ID of the log you want messages sent to ([Where is my log ID?](https://docs.elmah.io/where-is-my-log-id/)).

-The code uses `HttpClient` to call the elmah.io API directly.
-This implementation is provided as code to copy, to make it clear that this is not a polished package yet.
-When Blazor WebAssembly Apps mature, we will decide if we want to release an official package for Blazor or utilize some of the existing packages.
-There's a couple of disadvantages with the code above that you need to consider before copying:
+The package automatically logs all errors that you also see in the browser console.
+This package is still in a preview state and is therefore not as polished out as other packages.
+There's a couple of disadvantages with the package that you need to consider before you use it:

 - A lot of information about the HTTP context is missing (like cookies, URL, and user).
-- There's a lot of code lines compared to the usual elmah.io integration where you install a NuGet package.
-- The `Log` method calls an `async` method without `await`.
 - No internal message queue and/or batch processing like `Microsoft.Extensions.Logging`.
 - No support for logging scopes.